-Check the damage by looking through your previous scores.
-Also consider if this was a quiz, assignment, midterm or project and look at how much it is all worth.
-Weigh your pros and cons and check to see if that score is a deal breaker.
-A deal breaker would be if your overall term average will fall below 60% or if your average in this course will fall below 50%.

-a.
-Write it all down - your options, the pros and cons, etc. b.
-Assess your grades and perform calculations of the scores you need.
-Use the grades assessment info in the "Academic Help" section of the First Year Hub on Quercus, or the sheet included in this package.
+- Assess the damage by reviewing your previous scores. - Consider if this was a quiz, assignment, midterm, or project, and how much it counts for your final grade. - Evaluate your current situation and see if that score is a deal breaker.
+If your overall term average will fall below 60% or your average in this course will fall below 50%, it might significantly impact your overall performance. - Take some time to write everything down: your options, the pros and cons. etc. - Assess your grades and calculate the scores you need, using the grade assessment worksheet on the next page.